Brigad/monorepo-workshop/README.md

   You now need to implement the logic to make it work for Flex for each of your implementations.

-  If you use tailwind and css meida queries, you can do something like this:
+  If you use tailwind and css media queries, you can do something like this:
   (Do not forget to force tailwind to bundle the classes since we are doing some dynamic stuff and it's not meant for that)
   ```tsx
   const makeResponsive = <T,>(func: (T) => string) => {